-The accuracy of the information in the Budget Book is verified after the passage of the New York State Budget and the issuance of the SUNY Financial Plan.
-Because the Budget Book will be published after receiving the Financial Plan (FP), numbers presented in the Budget Book will align with the FP amounts.
+The accuracy of the information used in the Budget Book is verified after the passage of the New York State Budget and the issuance of the SUNY Financial Plan (FP).
+Once completed, the Budget Book numbers will align with the FP amounts.

-The University increased its enrollment to 4,100 (headcount) for the upcoming 2021-2022 budget cycle.
-Actual Fall enrollment came in at 3,780.
+The University decreased its enrollment to 3,500 (headcount) for the upcoming 2022-2023 budget cycle from the previous year budget enrollment of 4,100.
+Actual Fall enrollment came in at 3,524